 - i.
-Conserves and enhances local character, distinctiveness and streetscape quality and ensures that the scale, massing, density, layout, materials and landscape of the development respect the surrounding natural, built and historic environment; - Ensures that new development achieves the highest possible standard of environmental performance through sustainable design and construction and the location and layout of the development in accordance with the guidance provided in Policy P9 - Climate Change; - iii.
+Conserves and enhances local character, distinctiveness and streetscape quality and ensures that the scale, massing, density, layout, materials and landscape of the development respect the surrounding natural, built and historic environment; - ii.
+Ensures that new development achieves the highest possible standard of environmental performance through sustainable design and construction and the location and layout of the development in accordance with the guidance provided in Policy P9

+Climate Change; - iii.
 Secures the sustainable long-term use of new development through flexible, robust and future-proofed design e.g. high-speed digital connectivity; - iv.
 Makes appropriate space for water within the development, using sustainable drainage (SuDS) principles, to minimise and adapt to the risk of flooding.
-Further guidance is provided in Policy P11 - Water Management; - Conserves and enhances biodiversity, landscape quality and considers the impact on and opportunities for green infrastructure at the earliest opportunity in the design process.
+Further guidance is provided in Policy P11 Water Management; - Conserves and enhances biodiversity, landscape quality and considers the impact on and opportunities for green infrastructure at the earliest opportunity in the design process.
 Further guidance is provided in Policy P10 - Natural Environment; - vi.
 Integrates the natural environment within the development through the provision of gardens, quality open space and/or improved access to, enhancement or extension of the green infrastructure network.
-Further guidance is provided in Policy P20 - Open Space, Sport and Recreation. - vii.
+Further guidance is provided in Policy P20 Provision for Open Space, Children's Play, Sport, Recreation and Leisure; - vii.
 Creates attractive, safe, active, legible and uncluttered streets and public spaces which are accessible, easily maintained and encourage walking and cycling and reduce crime and the fear of crime.